Sanabel8/taskmasterx/README.md

 Adding a Task from Another Application

 Also allow users to share text content from another application, and have that automatically populated on the Add a Task activity.

+# Location
+## overview
+add the user’s location to a task automatically when that task is created.

+## Feature Tasks
+### Location
+When the user adds a task, their location should be retrieved and included as part of the saved Task.

+### Displaying Location
+On the Task Detail activity, the location of a Task should be displayed if it exists.